flancian/garden/project snapshot.md

 I would like to support all OSes/distributions/device types but I started with what I use the most: [[gnu linux]].
 I intend to do work towards integrating tools that help other interested users achieve this goal in whichever way they want.
 Partly for this purpose I'm developing the [[agora]]: to facilitate the exchange of [[gardens]], [[siphons]] and [[bridges]] and other useful [[tools]] and optionally integrate all contexts that users are willing to share with others sharing their intents.

 Currently [[i3 resurrect]] does most of the heavy lifting, which says about the idiosyncrasy of the solution, but I am interested in adopting all useful general conventions.
-I take ample [[screenshots]] to annotate moments in time, and publish a subset of my photos and thoughts here in the [[agora]].
+I take ample [[screenshots]] to annotate moments in time, and publish a subset of my photos and thoughts here in the [[agora]] or more concretely on [[github]] and [[gitlab]].